nayeem-17/Random-writeups/Docker/README.md

 # Docker image and container

 Docker image and docker container are not the same.
-What we pull or push from DockerHub is image.
-Image can exist without any container.
+What we pull or push from DockerHub is an image.
+An image can exist without any container.
 But when you run any docker image with/without some configuration, it becomes a docker container.
 You can create multiple docker containers with the same docker image with different configurations.
 Those containers will share the docker image.
 When you delete a container, it will delete just the configuration, not the docker image.
 If you want to delete a docker image you have to delete that docker image separately.

 You can see the docker images stored on your machine by running this command.
 ```bash